On-Demand Bottle Feeding

 Remember, there are proven benefits to on-demand feeding which go further than focussing on your baby’s hunger and thirst.
 Research has shown that babies fed on-demand in the longer term have a decreased risk of childhood obesity, type 2 diabetes and might even enjoy a cognitive advantage over their peers.
 All that said, it seems that the best schedule to follow when feeding your baby is no schedule at all, instead letting your little one tell you exactly when and how much they want to be fed!

-If you’d like to find out more about Kendamil’s product range, click here.
+If you’d like to learn more about the Kendamil range, please click here.